emnify/product-docs/CONTRIBUTING.md

 ![github-resolving-open-conversations](https://user-images.githubusercontent.com/49970529/225039003-ec4195a5-7c8d-43d1-be06-fdd7a3fa5536.png)

-Regarding the example above, the next steps would be:

-1. Choose which one of the tasks to work on.
-1. Edit the text to complete the task (see [Submitting additional changes](#submitting-additional-changes))
-1. Reply to the reviewer's comment with which choice you made.
-1. Select **Resolve conversation**.
-1. Resubmit it for review.

-### Approval

-Once all open conversations have been resolved, it is still possible that the reviewer might come across something else that needs to be changed, in which case the process will repeat itself again.

-If the PR has made it to the stage of **Review**, typically it is only a matter of time before you will see your PR in the list of PRs with a status of **Approved**.

-After it has been approved, it is likely to be merged without delay, in which case the changes will be publicly visible.

 ## Previewing the documentation site

 You can preview how the new content will look when rendered as HTML, and how it will fit it in with the existing documentation.